Content Delivery Networks: What is the Difference Between a CDN and an eCDN?

 This blog will look at Content Delivery Networks in some details.
 Specifically, we’re going to look at the difference between CDNs and eCDNs.
-An eCDN is a marketing term which has some value, but also some deceptive qualities.
+An eCDN is a marketing term that has some value, but also some deceptive qualities.
 These different approaches have different pluses and minuses, which we’ll examine.

 By 2021, the live streaming industry is expected to reach $70.05 billion.
 It’s a significant business opportunity.
 But it will be an opportunity missed unless businesses are willing to pony up for services from Content Delivery Networks.
 Let’s dive in and learn more.